 The permit applicant.
 Although, anyone identified on the permit application can submit documentation.

-- Can I still submit occupancy documentation via hardcopy or email?
+- Can I submit occupancy documentation via paper copy or email?

-We strongly encourage electronic submission of documentation via Permits Online so it can be tracked and managed in an online central location.
-We will no longer be accepting occupancy documentation via hardcopy or email as of May 10th, 2019.
+We do not accept occupancy documentation via paper copy or email.
+Electronic submission of documentation via Permits Online ensures it can be tracked and managed in an online central location.

 - How will I be notified of occupancy document requirements?